Sanctuary of Our Lady of Lourdes: Church of St. Bernadette

 The most recent of the major centres of worship is the Church of St. Bernadette, which was consecrated in 1988.
-It was built opposite the grotto across the river, on the spot where Bernadette Soubirous stood during the final 18th apparition on 16 July 1858.
+It was built opposite the grotto across the river, on the spot where Bernadette Soubirous stood during the 18th and final apparition on 16 July 1858.

 The Church of St. Bernadette is a brutalist building with comparatively little adornment.
 It was designed to allow as much natural light as possible into the nave, and light-coloured materials have been used, making it noticeably brighter than the Underground Basilica.
 It was designed by the architect Jean-Paul Felix.

 It is also a more versatile building.
-The nave has provision for 5,000 seated worshippers and 350 wheelchairs, but partitions can be drawn which divide the nave into smaller sections.
+The nave has provision for 5,000 seated worshippers and 350 wheelchairs, but partitions can be drawn to divide the nave into smaller sections.
 In addition, it includes the hemicycle, a large lecture room which may be used for worship, and an assortment of conference rooms and smaller rooms which may be used for devotional or non-devotional activity.

 Chapel of reconciliation

 The chapel of reconciliation formerly occupied a site slightly more remote, at the entrance of the upper stations of the Cross.
 It was moved several years ago into a more prominent position, into the building previously known as the Accueil Notre Dame, near the crowned statue and facing the esplanade.

-The chapel of reconciliation is somewhat unusual in that no masses or other services take place there; instead it is given over entirely to the sacrament of reconciliation.
+The chapel of reconciliation is somewhat unusual in that no Masses or other services take place there; instead it is given over entirely to the sacrament of reconciliation.
 Priests from different countries observe a duty roster, which means that, at almost any time of day, pilgrims from Europe (and occasionally further away) can find a priest who will hear their confession in their own language.